QualiSystems/cloudshell-help/versioned_docs/version-2023.3/install-configure/cloudshell-suite/complete-install/install-cloudshell/select-database-type/how-to-upgrade-4.2-6.md

 ## Getting the files

-1. Obtain the following MongoDB official files and place them in a temporary folder (referred to as “Downloads” in this guide) on the Cloudshell server:
+1. Obtain the following MongoDB official files and place them in a temporary folder (referred to as "Downloads” in this guide) on the Cloudshell server:
     - [mongodb-windows-x86_64-4.4.22.zip](https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.22.zip)
     - [mongodb-windows-x86_64-5.0.18.zip](https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-5.0.18.zip)
     - [mongodb-windows-x86_64-6.0.6.zip](https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-6.0.6.zip)